Research collaboration

 Summer Workshops for 8 participants - Supporting a Better Bonymaen 2025.

-By Dr Chris Groves and Artist Glenn Davidson, Co Director Better Bonymaen.
+Dr Chris Groves and academic team work with Artist Glenn Davidson, Co Director Better Bonymaen.

-Artstation and BBCIC will collaborate with University of Swansea researchers, running workshops in late summer 2025 to explore various aspects of life in Bonymaen and to consider future improvements for the area.
+Artstation and BBCIC collaborated with University of Swansea researchers, running workshops in late summer 2025 to explore various aspects of life in Bonymaen and to consider future improvements for the area.

 The research is divided into themed areas of interest: